Different Modes of Transportation For Getting Around In Cairo, Egypt

 While handy if your goal is avoiding traffic at all costs, the metro’s stops are limited so a lot of the city isn’t served by a nearby metro station.

-Pros: it’s super cheap (a ticket costs 2 EGP -- the equivalent of a dime, give or take), there are women-only cars, and the obvious bonus of avoiding Cairo’s aboveground gridlock.
+Pros: it’s super cheap (it's 5 EGP for the first nine stops, 7 EGP for up to 16 stops and 10 EGP for anything more than 16 stops), there are women-only cars, and the obvious bonus of avoiding Cairo’s aboveground gridlock.
 Sweet.

 Cons: like we said above, the stops are limited so you might find yourself having to take a cab or walking long distances from the metro stop.
 Also, it can get really crowded.
 Like, really crowded.
 And really smelly.